<img src="https://secure.leadforensics.com/85165.png" alt="" style="display:none;">

 • Gaining insights

-Capture stakeholder perspectives that can improve decision-making and outcomes.
+Capturing stakeholder perspectives that improve decision-making and final outcomes.

 • Building trust

-Demonstrate transparency and accountability by incorporating stakeholder feedback.
+Demonstrating transparency and accountability by incorporating stakeholder feedback into the process.

 Stakeholder analysis in project management

-Projects that lack engagement with influential stakeholders often struggle.
+Projects that lack engagement with influential stakeholders often struggle, not because of technical failure, but because of avoidable people problems.

 1. Stakeholder identification